settinge/Honolulu_Climate/README.md

 I decided to do a climate analysis on Honolulu, Hawaii.
 The following outlines the analyses I completed.

+## How to Run Code

+1. Clone repository into a directory on your computer

+2. Open repository in code source editor

+3. Navigate to "Hawaii Climate App".py and run the code

+4. Navigate to the server link in your terminal

+5. Copy and paste various routes at the end of the server link

 ### Precipitation Analysis